saanvijay/vjcoin/README.md

 ![ ](/images/deploy%20contract.png)
 ![ ](/images/deploy%20contract%20using%20metamask.png)

-   ## 5. For successful deployment, you can get valid transaction id, check the log window
+   ## 5. For successful deployment, you should get valid transaction id, check the log window
 ![ ](/images/successful%20deployment.png)

-   ## 6. You can check the etherscan for successful transaction
+   ## 6. You can check the etherscan for successful transaction as well
 ![ ](/images/check%20with%20etherscan.png)

 # Steps to be followed to transfer new coin to other accounts